Jordan River Utah Temple: History

+Design and architecture

+The building has modern aspects blended with traditional temple designs.
+Designed by Emil B. Fetzer, the temple's architecture reflects both the cultural heritage of South Jordan and its spiritual significance to the church.

+The temple is on a 15 acre (61. ha) plot, with landscaping that includes fountains, conifer and deciduous trees, and other flowers and plants in the gardens.

+The temple is four stories tall and is made of cast stone with white marble chips.
+To reduce the weight, some of the towers contain fiberglass and cemlite.
+The exterior has drape-motif-inspired windows, a single spire, and stained glass windows.
+The design uses elements that reflect both the local culture and broader church symbolism.

+It is the church's fourth largest temple (second-largest in Utah) and has a total of 148,236 square feet (13,771.6 m2).
+It has a baptistry, six ordinance rooms (used for the endowment ceremony), and sixteen sealing rooms (used for marriage ordinances).
+The interior has stained glass, dark wood accents, and crystal chandeliers.

 Dedication

-Marion G. Romney, a member of the church's First Presidency, dedicated the Jordan River Temple in fifteen sessions held during November 16–20, 1981.
+Marion G. Romney, of the church's First Presidency, dedicated the temple in fifteen sessions held during November 16–20, 1981.
 More than 160,000 members attended the dedicatory services.
-Thirty of those in attendance at the dedication were elderly men and women who had been at the historic dedication of the first temple in the Salt Lake Valley, the Salt Lake Temple.
+Thirty of those in attendance at the dedication were elderly members who had been at the dedication of the first temple in the Salt Lake Valley, the Salt Lake Temple.
 Most had been very young at the time but still remembered the event.
 The temple serves Latter-day Saints in Southern Salt Lake County, Utah.
 Geographically, it is the smallest Latter-day Saint temple district in the world, but the temple is one of the church's busiest.